chrisahart/chrisahart.github.io/_publications/2015-10-01-paper-title-number-3.md

 #excerpt: 'Mobility of excess electrons and electron holes is calculated in bulk hematite.'
 date: 2022-03-03
 venue: 'Journal of Chemical Theory and Computation'
-citation: "Ahart, C. S., Rosso, K. M. & Blumberger, J. Implementation and validation of constrained density functional theory forces in the CP2K package. submitted (2022)."
+citation: "Ahart, C. S., Rosso, K. M. & Blumberger, J. Implementation and validation of constrained density functional theory forces in the CP2K package.
+Accepted (2022)."
 ---